ppy/osu-wiki/news/2018-02-22-osu-mania-7k-world-cup-ro16-recap.md

 ***Block 1 (03:00 - 05:00 UTC):***

 **The first match of the day was between teams Canada and China, ending in a 0 - 5 sweep.** China was first to pick, taking the lead with [Kola Kid - Spaceman](https://osu.ppy.sh/beatmapsets/270703#mania/615683).
-Canada retaliated in turn with [xi - Aragami](https://osu.ppy.sh/beatmapsets/344198#mania/760452), but despite their best efforts (including a phenomenal 991K FC from [Dawt](https://osu.ppy.sh/users/2747704)), it was not enough to secure them the win - yielding by a mere 4.9K score.
+Canada retaliated in turn with [xi - Aragami](https://osu.ppy.sh/beatmapsets/344198#mania/760452), but despite a phenomenal 991K FC from [Dawt](https://osu.ppy.sh/users/2747704)), it was not enough to secure them the win - missing out by a mere 4.9K score.
 With overwhelming confidece, Team China then proceeded to win the match.
 A fine performance from both teams.

-**The next match saw the United States dominating against Australia in a convincing 5 - 0 victory.** After [a very interesting warmup](https://osu.ppy.sh/beatmapsets/556800#mania/1178254), the US proceeded to take point after point, with most score differences being in excess of 100K score.
-Australia put up a good fight on the final pick [xi - .357 Magnum](https://osu.ppy.sh/beatmapsets/517516#mania/1099592), but the US shot through their dreams, conceding the match.
+**The next match saw the United States dominating against Australia in a convincing 5 - 0 victory.** After [a very interesting warmup](https://osu.ppy.sh/beatmapsets/556800#mania/1178254), the US proceeded to take point after point, with most score differences being in excess of 100K.
+Australia put up a good fight on the final pick [xi - .357 Magnum](https://osu.ppy.sh/beatmapsets/517516#mania/1099592), but the US blasted right through, winning the match.

 ![](/wiki/shared/news/2018-02-22-osu-mania-7k-world-cup-ro16-recap/unitedstates_australia.jpg)